Millimeter Wave Receiver Efficiency: A Comprehensive Comparison of Beamforming Schemes with Low Resolution ADCs: Receiver Architectures and Achievable Rates

 The transmitter beamforming vector, which has fewer constraints, can be simply assigned the value that maximizes the gain for a given value of $\mathbf{w}_r$.
 This consists in implementing a matched filter at the transmitter with value $\textbf{w}_t = \dfrac{\textbf{H}^H\textbf{w}_r}{||\textbf{H}^H\textbf{w}_r||^2}$, where the normalization is required to satisfy the transmit power constraint.

-By using the matched filter at the transmitter, we can rewrite the problem as finding the receive beamforming vector that maximizes $|\textbf{w}_r^H\textbf{H}|^2$.
-If $\textbf{w}_r$ had no per-coefficient amplitude constraints, the optimal receive beamforming would be the eigenvector $\textbf{u}_{\max}$ associated with the largest singular value $\sigma_{\max}$ of matrix $\textbf{H}$, i.e.,
+By using the matched filter at transmission, we can rewrite the problem as finding the receive beamforming vector that maximizes $|\textbf{w}_r^H\textbf{H}|^2$.
+If $\textbf{w}_r$ had no per-coefficient amplitude constraints, the optimal receive beamforming would be the eigenvector $\textbf{u}_{\max}$ associated with the largest singular value $\sigma_{\max}$ of the matrix $\textbf{H}$, i.e.,